NBA Summer League: California Classic Summer League

 On May 6, 2018, reports surfaced that to replace the position previously held in Orlando by the Magic, the Kings would host its own Summer League event in Sacramento.
-The event is scheduled to take place before the Las Vegas Summer League begins, with the teams in place for the event involving the Sacramento Kings, Los Angeles Lakers, Golden State Warriors, and Miami Heat.
+The event is scheduled to take place before the Las Vegas Summer League begins, with the teams in place for the event involving the San Antonio Spurs, Los Angeles Lakers, Golden State Warriors, and Miami Heat.
 Eight days later, the Kings confirmed that their own Summer League event (titled the California Classic Summer League) would take place from July 2–5, 2018 (taking a day off to celebrate the Fourth of July), replacing the Orlando Pro Summer League.
 On May 14, 2018, the Sacramento Kings confirmed that report.

 For the 2019 event, the Kings announced the team's roster for their second annual California Classic Summer League that took place on July 1–3 at Golden 1 Center.
 It featured a four-team format that included a double-header match-up per day featuring the Kings, Golden State Warriors, Los Angeles Lakers and Miami Heat.

+For the 2024 event, the Sacramento Kings and Golden State Warriors announced that they will be partnering to host an expanded dual California Classic Summer League event in both Sacramento and San Francisco.
+The sixth annual California Classic Summer League will feature three days of game play at Golden 1 Center presented by Ticketmaster on July 6, 7 and 9 with the Sacramento Kings, San Antonio Spurs and Charlotte Hornets and Chase Center on July 6, 7 and 10 with the Golden State Warriors, Sacramento Kings, Los Angeles Lakers, and Miami Heat..

+For the 2025 event, the Golden State Warriors announced that they will host the seventh annual California Classic Summer League at the Chase Center on July 5, 6 and 8, featuring three days of game play between the Warriors, Los Angeles Lakers, Miami Heat and San Antonio Spurs.
+It marks the third time California Classic games will be played at Chase Center, which will host the entirety of the event this year.